teenie-quaggard/hungryish-app/README.md

 2. Highlight cmd+D multi-select highlighted text
 3. shift arrows tab or shift+tab to indent multiple lines
 4. console.dir to show methods on an object/class
+5. using debugger in JS to show what's happening step by step

 ## Stretch goals
 1. Additional API